spapas/spapas.github.io/content/react-redux-tutorial.rst

 The important thing here is what the ``loading`` class does to display the spinner - I'm leaving it to you to check it at ``static/cssloader.css`` (this is not my css code - I've copied it from http://codepen.io/MattIn4D/pen/LiKFC ).

+Also, please notice that in this module we just export a function, taking an object which has an ``isLoading`` attribute as a parameter.
+That's a functional react component: A function that gets a ``params`` object as an input and implements the render method, returning a component.
+Using functional components is recommended for reasons that are far too obvious - you should use class based components only when absolutely necessary (i.e when the component needs to keep some local state or when it needs to do stuff on ``componentWillMount``).

 components/StatPanel.js
 ~~~~~~~~~~~~~~~~~~~~~~~